Updated: Jul 22, 2021

 Most of Vermont is open land, with slopes covered in tall evergreens, slender saplings, old maples and crisp, prickly pines.
 The sweeping hills are outlined by swift, sharp turns and dotted with a few small towns and even fewer red farmhouses.
 In between them stand a dozen or so farmers' markets and general stores, each with their own stock of savory Vermont cheese, rich maple syrup and even richer red wine.

 Canary-colored daisies and mums dusted with smoky amber and burnt orange danced in wood-paneled boxes outside brick storefronts as we walked along the cobblestone streets to the old abandoned mill.
 At the end of the town, just as the shops end and the houses and white picket fences begin, there’s a French breakfast cafe in an old white stucco home.
-The inside is covered in canvases from local artists with dust from freshly ground coffee beans lingering in the air and smudging the paintings.
+The inside is covered in canvases from local artists, the dust from freshly ground coffee beans lingering in the air and smudging the paintings.
 My poached egg sandwich was nothing like a McDonald’s Mcmuffin.
 It came out perfectly in between solid and runny on a lightly toasted English muffin with fresh avocado and one of summer’s last ripe tomatoes; the blue-grey stone plates the color of the approaching winter sky.

 An elderly couple walked by, bundled up in terracotta and charcoal colored coats, hand in hand, like they probably had been walking for decades.
 The husband tucked his wife’s arm gently under his as she shivered from the slight chill creeping into the air.
 Meanwhile, a couple who looked like they were on one of their first dates sat on a bench close by, sipping vanilla cappuccinos and engaging in the all too complicated exchange of questions where you don’t want to ask too little but you’re more afraid to offer too much.